goast-ai/goastVS/README.md

 goastVS is a VS Code extension built by [goast.ai](https://goast.ai) - a company that’s using LLM technology to automate coding tasks so you can focus on building great software.

 Prompt the tool to fix bugs, integrate external libraries, and automate coding tasks right in VS Code.
 The model will output a series of steps that satisfy the prompt.
-From there a single click will generate reliable, accurate code diffs for each step.
+From there a single click will quickly generate code diffs for each step.

 ## Become a Beta Tester and get free tokens!!